(PDT or Blue Light Therapy)

 - light activation

-Although first used in the early 1900s, PDT in the modern sense is a fairly new, evolving science.
-Current PDT involves a variety of incubation times for the light-sensitizing drug and a variety of light sources depending on the target tissue.
+Although first used in the early 1900s, PDT in the modern sense is a new, evolving science.
+Current PDT involves a variety of incubation times for different the light-sensitizing drugs and a variety of light sources depending on the target tissue.
 The basic premise of PDT is selective tissue destruction.
-Although the photosensitizer may be absorbed all over by many cells, atypical or cancerous cells take up more of the drug and retain the drug for a longer duration than normal tissues.
-Then light energy is applied selectively to the appropriate tissue.

 At present, the primary limitation of available PDT techniques is the depth of penetration of the light and ability to target cells within at most 1/3 of an inch (approximately 1 cm) of the light source.
 Therefore, tumors or atypical growths must be close to the surface of the skin or treatment surface for PDT to work.